 Updating legacy software, however, often costs more than switching to a new solution.

 In most cases, at least some custom development will be necessary.
 Even if your commercial solution has been updated, you might need to buy a completely new license.
 And updating your legacy CRM on-site can be a complicated process and require you to hire external consultants.

 With cloud-based systems, updates happen automatically and independently.
 You don’t need to make or re-install individual software.

 7) Integrations Require Custom Development

-In 2020, a CRM is far from the only application that companies use to store and handle customer data.
-Website analytics and ecommerce platforms also track and save customer behavior data.
+A CRM is far from the only application that companies use to store and handle customer data.
+Website analytics and e-commerce platforms also track and save customer behavior data.